 Is it worth paying the extra for Club Europe?
 A lot depends on the aircraft – we flew from London to Barcelona in 2017, and the aircraft was a Boeing 777, so we enjoyed the full business class experience, even down to fold flat beds.
 But on most European routes BA flies Airbus A320’s and it isn’t that exciting.
 Read on for more….

-We flew business return from Lanzarote to London Gatwick recently.
+We flew business return from Lanzarote to London Gatwick.
 We elected for the offered upgrade to Club Europe, having already booked economy tickets.
 The deal was offered in the BA app, and persuaded us to go for it.
 As we needed luggage for a cruise, the increased luggage allowance was tempting.